 Orkney, otherwise known as the Orkney Islands, is a stunning archipelago in Scotland.
 This collection of islands is located off the North Coast of the Scottish Mainland.
-Orkney holds sights and experiences you can’t find anywhere else in Scotland, so believe us when we say there are many things to do in Orkney.
+The islands hold sights and experiences you can’t find anywhere else in Scotland, so believe us when we say there are many things to do in Orkney.

 The Orkney archipelago is only 10 miles north of the Caithness coast.
-It consists of 70 islands, only 20 of which are inhabited, making exploring the uninhabited islands in the North sea quite an adventure!
-The largest island is the Orkney Mainland, with 523 kilometres, making it the sixth-largest Scottish island and the tenth-largest island in the British Isles.
+It consists of 70 islands, only 20 of which are inhabited, making exploring the uninhabited islands in the North Sea quite an adventure!
+The largest island is the Orkney Mainland, with 523 square kilometres for you to explore, making it the sixth-largest Scottish island and the tenth-largest island in the British Isles.

-The Orkney Islands Council, situated in the administrative Centre of Kirkwall, have ensured that the council area that contains many of the historic sites and stunning natural scenery of Orkney is preserved so you can fully experience the things to do here.
+The Orkney Islands Council, situated in the administrative Centre of Kirkwall, have ensured that the council area which contains many of the historic sites and stunning natural scenery of Orkney is preserved for travellers to see for many generations.

 In This Post